One to one yoga therapy for PTSD, CPTSD, DID and trauma recovery

 You are welcome to arrange a FREE consultation to find out more about whether this is the right therapy for you.

-I have worked as a therapist at mental health charity Creative Living Centre, yoga studios (The Life Centre North, Manchester Yoga Central, Creative Calm Studio) and for Manchester Rape Crisis.
+I have worked as a trauma therapist at mental health charity Creative Living Centre, yoga studios (The Life Centre North, Manchester Yoga Central, Creative Calm Studio) and for Manchester Rape Crisis.

 I run training sessions for psychologists and counsellors to integrate body work into their talking therapies.
 I also train Yoga Teachers in Trauma informed teaching.